2011–12 Super League Greece: Teams

 AEL, Panserraikos, Iraklis, Olympiacos Volos and Kavala were relegated at the end of the 2010–11 season.
 AEL and Panserraikos were relegated on virtue of their league position at the end of the season; AEL had to return to the Football League, formerly known as Beta Ethniki, after six seasons, while Panserraikos were relegated after just one season.
 Olympiacos Volos and Kavala were initially relegated to the Delta Ethniki due to the ongoing match-fixing scandal, but after an appeal, both teams demanded to have their cases rechecked.
 The Professional Sports Committee refused, however, and the original penalty stood.
 On 22 October 2011, almost two months after the league had started, they were replaced by Doxa Drama and Levadiakos.

 Iraklis were denied a licence for the 2011–12 season over unpaid debts and put into last place of the league table.
 The club was thus demoted to the 2011–12 Football League, concluding a twenty-nine-year run in the highest football league of Greece.
 The demotion of Iraklis eventually spared Asteras Tripolis from relegation.

 The three relegated teams have been replaced by 2010–11 Football League champions Panetolikos, runners-up PAS Giannina and OFI via a play-off round.
-Panetolikos returned to the Greek top football level after 34 seasons, while PAS Giannina made their immediate comeback to the Superleague.
+Panetolikos returned to the Greek top football level after 34 seasons, while PAS Giannina made their immediate comeback to the Super League.

 The promotion play-off round, originally scheduled to take place in late May 2011, was postponed to late July 2011 after qualified teams OFI and Trikala were denied a licence for the 2011–12 season.
 The decision against OFI has since been reverted after the club successfully took the case to a civil court, enabling the side to compete in the play-offs along Levadiakos, Doxa Drama and Diagoras.
 OFI were eventually promoted as play-off winners after they were granted a walkover in their second-to-last match as their opponents Doxa Drama were not able to field a full side.
 The Heraklion club thus returned to the Super League after two seasons.